Professional Standards in the SNP

 SFAs must save all documentation and certification for the school years that coincide with the time period specified for their next AR.

-New/Revised: In the event of noncompliance, the CDE staff will provide technical assistance and work with the SFA on an acceptable corrective action plan (CAP).
+In the event of noncompliance, the CDE staff will provide technical assistance and work with the SFA on an acceptable corrective action plan (CAP).
 The CDE will consult with the USDA to determine on a case-by-case basis a reasonable timeline for compliance with the hiring standards.
-There will be no fiscal action.
-Refer to USDA FAQs 17 and 53.
+Refer to USDA FAQs 19, 50-52.

-Can the nonprofit school food service account or cafeteria funds be used?
+17. Can the nonprofit school food service account be used?

-How do the regulations relate to food service management companies?
+18. How do the regulations relate to FSMCs?